-It was therefore evident that these other signs were royal titles corresponding to those found in the Greek text on the Rosetta Stone and their position in the name of Ptolemy suggests that their phonetic values must be M and some vowel sound in which the I sound predominates.
+It was therefore evident that these other signs T i i ii ii ii ii ii were royal titles corresponding to those found in the Greek text on the Rosetta Stone meaning "ever-living, beloved of Ptah."
+Now the Greek form of the name Ptolemy, i.e. Ptolemaios, ends with S. We may assume therefore that the last sign \in in the simplest form of the cartouche given above has the phonetic value of S. The only hieroglyphs now doubtful are \qquad and \emptyset \emptyset , and their position in the name of Ptolemy suggests that their phonetic values must be M and some vowel sound in which the I sound predominates.
 These values, which were arrived at by guessing and deduction, were applied by the early decipherers to other cartouches, e.g.: